Frequently asked questions

 We provide a craftsmanship warranty that is limited to work performed by our preferred subcontractors.
 These subcontractors prioritize our projects and have a proven track record of trust and quality.
 They have a clear understanding of our processes and expectations.
 For these reasons, it's not recommended.

 17. Would property damages be covered?

-QUICK is fully insured.
+We are fully insured.
 While we have never had to issue a claim for property damages, in the unlikely case that this happens, your property is covered.